mhbeals/scissorsandpaste/Individual MD Entries/1822-01-28_Glasgow Herald_367.md

 Extract of a letter from an Englishman, dated Lima, Septemper 10, 1821 "Lima is what an Englishman would call a dirty colonial town;
-                    6000 inhabitants is the outside of its population; the whites are about 1200 Europeans, and not as many born in the country; the rest are blacks and mulattoes.
+                    6000 inhabitants is the outside of its population;the whites are about 1200 Europeans, and not as many born in the country; the rest are blacks and mulattoes.
 Of the mulattoes there are eight various shades.
 I never saw such a wretched herd as Lima incloses; more poverty and misery